ENAYA icon

 Business Summary

-Saudi Enaya Cooperative Insurance Company provides health insurance services to individuals and businesses in the Kingdom of Saudi Arabia.
-The company primarily underwrites medical insurance products.
-It also offers ambassadors, doctors, telehealth, home, chronic, and elderly care services.
-The company was founded in 2011 and is headquartered in Jeddah, the Kingdom of Saudi Arabia.
+Saudi Enaya Cooperative Insurance Company provides health insurance services in the Kingdom of Saudi Arabia.
+It offers visa insurance and visit visa insurance, which covers emergency medical treatment and outpatient services for individuals, as well as small and medium-sized enterprise health insurance plans and corporate health insurance plans.
+The company was incorporated in 2011 and is headquartered in Jeddah, the Kingdom of Saudi Arabia.

 Top News